HOW DOES THE LEAGUE MAKE BALLOT MEASURE ENDORSEMENTS?

-The analysis of ballot propositions begins in the Advocacy Committee, which gathers publicly-available information and conducts additional outreach and research as needed.
+The analysis of ballot propositions begins with our dedicated volunteers in the Advocacy Committee, which gathers publicly-available information and conducts additional outreach and research as needed.
 The Committee drafts recommendations on each of the ballot measures and forwards these to the Board of Directors, which then votes to accept or not accept the recommendations.

 Unlike some other organizations, we do not hold endorsement meetings at which proponents and opponents are invited to present their respective views.
 Instead, what drives our analysis are the existing positions on issues related to the ballot measures.
 In some cases, we have no relevant positions so we take No Position.
 In other instances, we have competing positions and, therefore, remain Neutral.

 Copyright © 2018 League of Women Voters of San Francisco - All Rights Reserved.